 Okiku - The Living Doll in Kimono

 Okiku is a small doll dressed in a kimono.
-She belonged to a little girl named Okiku, who died of cold.
-Her spirit possessed the doll, and now, her hair grows mysteriously.
-The doll is now in the Mannenji temple.
-At first, her hair was short, but over time, the doll’s locks have grown, and today they reach the doll’s waist.
-No one knows how the doll’s hair continues to grow, but scientific research has concluded that it is the hair of a young child, perhaps Okiku’s.
+She belonged to a little girl named Okiku, who died very young.
+According to the legend, her spirit took possession of the doll, and since then its hair has been growing mysteriously.
+Today the doll is kept at Mannenji Temple.
+At first, the hair was short, but over time the strands grew longer and now reportedly reach the doll's waist.

 Umiboozu - The Japanese Sea Monster

 There are many descriptions of the Umiboozu legend.
-Some people say that it can take on various forms.
-But its original physical characteristic is monstrous, measuring up to 30 meters out of the water and having a very shiny bald head.
-This has led to Umiboozu earning the nickname “Bald Monster.”
-It is said that this monster has no mouth or eyes and its color is black as a moonless night.
-However, in some legends, Umiboozu is described with a huge mouth and glowing eyes like fire.
+Some people say it can take on different forms.
+In its most common version, it is enormous, black and bald, rising up to 30 meters out of the water.
+That is why it became known as the "Bald Monster."
+Some versions give it no mouth or eyes, while others describe a huge mouth and glowing eyes like fire.

 Imagine a shark.
-Now imagine a shark whose fins are like a cheese grater, except that instead of grated cheese, it grates your flesh.
-This is Isonade, which uses its teeth and fins to make fillet out of you, then drags you down to the bottom of the ocean.
+Now imagine a shark whose fins work like a cheese grater, except that instead of grating cheese, it tears through flesh.
+That is the idea behind Isonade, which uses its teeth and fins to drag victims down to the bottom of the sea.

 Kushisake Onna - The Woman with the Cut Mouth

-Her name (口裂け女) means “the woman with the cut mouth.”
-If you are walking down the street alone late at night, she will jump out from some corner or alley and stop in front of you.
-You will not be able to escape, as she will teleport and appear right in front of you.
-She wears a surgical mask and a tattered coat.
+Her name means "the woman with the cut mouth."
+If you are walking alone at night, she may jump out from a corner or alley and stop right in front of you.
+You cannot escape, because she can appear instantly in front of you.
+She usually wears a surgical mask and a worn-out coat.

-Kushisake will ask you: “Am I beautiful?”
-If you say no, she will cut off your head with a large pair of scissors.
-If you answer yes, she will remove the mask, revealing her mouth torn from ear to ear, and will ask “How about now?”
-If you respond no, you will be cut in half, and if you say yes, your mouth will be cut like hers.
+Kushisake will ask, "Am I beautiful?"
+If you say no, she cuts off your head with a large pair of scissors.
+If you say yes, she removes the mask, reveals a mouth torn from ear to ear and asks, "How about now?"
+If you answer no, you are cut in half.
+If you answer yes, your mouth is cut the same way.

 Hitobashira - The Human Pillars